 Families visiting the Caravan and Motorhome Club’s New Forest Centenary Site in Hampshire also got creative with a host of Caravan Club Road Rally inspired activities.

 Competition Prize Winners

-Children’s creations from the activities were entered into a competition to win a goody bag of prizes from Shell, Freedom to Go and the National Motor Museum, including a family ticket to the Beaulieu Fireworks Spectacular.
+Children’s creations from the Museum activities were entered into a competition to win a goody bag of prizes from Shell and the Caravan and Motorhome Club, including a family ticket to the Beaulieu Fireworks Spectacular.

-There were four competition categories which were won by:
+There were four competition categories, which were won by:

-- Oliver aged 8 (entry 115) for the favourite creation chosen by Beaulieu’s Facebook page visitors.
+Harry Bushell age 6, for the favourite creation chosen by Beaulieu’s Facebook page visitors.

 The competition winners were awarded their prizes by Lord Montagu at a special ceremony in the National Motor Museum before the Fireworks Spectacular.